 It’s never too early to celebrate, especially on a warm summers’ day at Gabbinbar Homestead.
 What better way to party, than to share in a drink and sip away with your nearest and dearest as you join together in marriage.
 Make sure to check in with your wedding venue to see if they have an option to provide beverages for your ceremony and discuss with them the best way to make this happen.
 This idea certainly makes for a more relaxed atmosphere for a ‘laidback’ couple.

 The sun is setting, and the golden hour glow is illuminating the horizon.
 Imagine exchanging rings at dusk and revelling in this beautiful time of day!
 Styling for a dusk ceremony can be so much fun, as additional candles and lighting really ‘pop’ against the dimly lit skies.
 Having your ceremony at dusk also means you will have to decide how you would like to utilise the rest of your day prior to the ceremony.
 Perhaps you might like to have a garden party in the early afternoon and capture your bridal party portraits while the sun is still bright; your guests can wander into your candlelit ceremony before you join in marriage.
-Here is a ceremony guide for a dusk wedding based on the sunset time for each month in the year:

 This is a great idea if you would like to really customise your wedding ceremony and add an element to the altar that is unmistakably ‘you’.
 If you have a favourite rug in your house, you can choose to incorporate it and take your place in the middle to share your vows.
 If your style is more rustic, you could do the same but with a cow skin rug.
 At Gabbinbar Homestead we have had a Chuppah (Jewish ceremony Canopy), a Mandap (Hindu or Jain ceremony structure) and floral decorated altars; our wedding planning team just adore all shapes and sizes of ceremony decorations that are unique to you.